alex-shnayder/playground/README.md

 For detailed comparison with the alternatives, see the [corresponding section](#comparison).

-## Install
+## Installation

-Outmatch is distributed via the [npm package registry](https://www.npmjs.com/).
+Outmatch is distributed via the npm package registry.
 It can be installed using one of the compatible package managers or included directly from a CDN.

 #### [npm](https://www.npmjs.com/)